 to determine the beneficiary’s competency to stand trial.
 If the treatment is successful

-and restores the defendant’s competence, he or she returns to court to face criminal
+and restores the defendant’s competence, they return to court to face criminal charges.

 If the mental health treatment is unsuccessful and the court declares the beneficiary

 unrestorable to competency, the court’s commitment order changes from criminal to

 civil or voluntary commitment.
 When this change occurs, the court generally drops